 A few examples of high-frequency words are 'it', 'is', 'and', 'on' and 'in'.
 Keep these handy on your fridge or on a pinboard, so your child can become familiar with them as they're learning to read and write.

 And for even more fun with phonics, print these free phonics worksheets, which we've created to help your child master letter sounds from set 1 to set 9.
-These activities are also an extension of Giggly Literacy Magazine, which is available now in most supermarkets.
+These activities are also an extension of Giggly Literacy Magazine, which is available now on the Giggly shop.